 The heater runs for about 15 minutes then shuts off.

-The tank may be low on fuel, too small for the heater.
+The tank may be low on fuel or the tank may be too small for the heater.

 I have a full tank, but the colder it gets, the less heat I am receiving.

 Liquid propane is always trying to become a gas and escape the tank.
 (It boils at -44°F, unless it is under pressure.)
 When the air surrounding the tank is cold, the liquid propane is less willing to become a gas, thus lowering the pressure.
 Basically, a full tank in 70ºF will exert more pressure than a full tank in 30ºF.
 Ambient temperature outside the tank determines the pressure of the propane, as long as you have some liquid inside the tank and the liquid does not exceed 80% of the tank's capacity (which explains why you never receive a full tank of liquid propane).